Bellowhead: Reunions and occasional work, 2020-present

 In 2020, after four years of absence, the band announced a one-off reunion concert to be streamed on 5 December 2020, for the 10th anniversary of Hedonism.
 Two years later, they reunited again for a nationwide tour in November 2022 celebrating the 10th anniversary of Broadside.
 Prior to the tour beginning, band member Paul Sartin died suddenly of a heart attack on 14 September 2022 at the age of 51.
 However, the tour was continued despite his death, and at multiple shows the band performed Faustus song "Brisk Lad" in memory of Sartin.

-Bellowhead provided an upbeat version of the folksong "Just as the Tide Was Flowing" as the opening theme for the BBC/Britbox "Police procedural" series Beyond Paradise, a spinoff from Death in Paradise that premiered in 2023.
-They also appeared, and performed in, the Beyond Paradise 2023 Christmas Special.
+Bellowhead provided an upbeat version of the folksong "Just as the Tide Was Flowing" as the opening theme for the BBC/Britbox police procedural series Beyond Paradise, a spinoff from Death in Paradise that premiered in 2023.
+They also appeared, and performed in, the Beyond Paradise 2023 and 2025 Christmas Specials.

 In November 2024 the band toured again to celebrate 20 years since the band formed.